ice-engineering/Test-Onboarding/Azure Sentinel/Azure Sentinel Playbooks/MDATP_ApprovalResponseAlerts/readme.md

-Description: Azure Sentinel playbook to send approval request to the SOC team to approve the following actions:
+Description: Azure Sentinel playbook to send approval request to the SOC team to approve the following incident response actions:

 1. AV scan,